CraryPrimitiveMan/awesome-with-star/awesome/pmuens_awesome-serverless.md

 - [Handling SMS with OpenWhisk, Watson and Twilio](https://www.raymondcamden.com/2017/06/29/handling-sms-with-openwhisk-ibm-watson-and-twilio) - How to combine OpenWhisk with Watson and Twilio to detect things on pictures.
 - [The future isn't serverless - it's generic platform abstractions](https://abe-winter.github.io/the-future/2017/06/30/serverless.html) - Post about the future of serverless computing and generic platform abstraction.
 - [Architecting serverless notifications on AWS](https://vmokshagroup.com/blog/architecting-serverless-notifications-on-aws) - How to architect a serverless notifications system on AWS.
-- [Building a serverless photot library](http://www.jpsim.com/awspics) - How to build a serverless password-protected photo library.
+- [Building a serverless photo library](http://www.jpsim.com/awspics) - How to build a serverless password-protected photo library.
 - [Serverless Kotlin on OpenWhisk](https://medium.com/openwhisk/serverless-kotlin-how-to-run-a-kotlin-action-on-openwhisk-3986963f2dd0) - How to run a Kotlin Action on OpenWhisk.
 - [Serverless REST API with Angular](https://auth0.com/blog/serverless-angular-app-with-persistence-and-security/) - How to develop a persistent and secure serverless REST API with Angular.
 - [JeffConf London 2017 recap](https://serverless.zone/jeffconf-london-2017-recap-interviews-news-from-the-community-e853b65527d0) - Recap, interviews & news from the community.